lysenko86/forms-app/README.md

 - **src/uiComponents**
     - folder for dumb components, very local and flexible components without access to outer states, or proviers - just for UI
     - each of them definetely reusable
-    - Input, Buuton - we use them in both forms
+    - Input, Button - we use them in both forms
     - Dropdown - it's for "gender" field
     - Checkbox - you can't signup without agreenment with policy
     - FormContainer - different layouts for fields, it has "children" parameter

 - **src/svgComponents**
     - folder for icon-components, I like such using of SVG
-    - such using access us to change color or sizes just passing these parameters
+    - this using helps us to change color or sizes just passing these parameters